Edo-Hachi/PyPlc/README.md

 ## Overview

-PyPlc Ver3 is a PLC standard-compliant ladder diagram simulator designed for both factory verification and educational purposes.
+PyPlc Ver.3 is a ladder diagram simulator compliant with PLC standards, designed for both factory testing and educational purposes.
-It provides an operational experience equivalent to actual PLC programming and fully implements basic functions including contacts, coils, timers, counters, and data registers.
+It provides an operation feel equivalent to actual PLC programming, with full implementation of basic functions such as contacts, coils, timers, counters, and data registers.

-**High-Quality Code**: Achieved A+ rating (commercial product level) from WindSurf AI Assistant
+In the world of industrial PLC programming, people sometimes jokingly refer to "youngsters in their 50s."
+After all, hardly any younger generation is entering the field.
+Occasionally, someone shows interest in learning PLCs and ladder programming, but commercial PLC ladder tools (from Mitsubishi, KEYENCE, etc.) are far too expensive to purchase just for study purposes.

+So, I decided to build one.

+# Whether there’s demand for it or not—I have no idea.

 ## Key Features